"I don’t really want my business to have higher profits," said no entrepreneur ever.

 Let’s break down the variables of this equation further.

-Net income — To find net income, subtract total expenses from total revenue.
+Net income: To find net income, subtract total expenses from total sales.
+(Total Expenses - Gross Sales)

-Net sales — Calculate net sales by subtracting total returns or refunds from total sales.
+Net sales: Calculate net sales by subtracting total returns or refunds from total sales.
+(Total returns - Gross Sales)

 With these values, here is how we calculate the profit margin for the boutique baking company: